Drug Evaluation Committee 2008-22 Scope of required records of deviations from the clinical trial protocol (Part 2)

 Please explain the following points regarding the GCP operation notice issued on October 1, 2008 (Pharmaceutical and Food Safety Commission of Japan, No. 100001).

-In the event of "deviation from the study protocol to avoid immediate danger to the subject or for other unavoidable medical reasons" (GCP Article 46, Operational Notification 2) and "any change in the study that may significantly affect the conduct of the study or increase the risk to the subject" (GCP Article 46, Operational Notification 6), The investigator is required to report such deviations/changes in writing to the sponsor and the head of the investigational site.
+In the event of "deviation from the study protocol to avoid immediate danger to subjects or for other unavoidable medical reasons" (GCP Article 46, Operational Notification 2) and "any change in the study that may significantly affect the conduct of the study or increase the danger to subjects" (GCP Article 46, Operational Notification 6), The investigator is required to report the deviation/change in writing to the sponsor and the head of the Investigator Site.

 1. 1.